 Australian famous cricketer Victor Thomas Trumper was born on 2 November 1877 in Darlinghurst, Sydney, New South Wales.
 He was the most stylish and versatile batsman of the Golden Age of Australian cricket.
 Victor Thomas Trumper was recognized brilliant match-winning innings player on wet wickets.
-Victor Trumper was also a key figure in the foundation of rugby league in Australia.
+Victor Trumper was also a key figure in the foundation of the rugby league in Australia.

 He was the first cricketer to score 8 centuries in Test match cricket.
 His son VT Trumper junior also played 7 first-class matches for New South Wales in 1940-41.
 The brief career of his son was inevitably shadowed by comparisons which no mortal could have lived up to.
 Victor Trumper was one of the dominant figures of the Golden Age, is the culmination of a fascination that started in childhood.
-He was quick runs getter in those days when there was no ODI concept.
-In 1906 season, one of his prime highlights by scoring the fastest century before lunch in just 58 minutes against Victoria.
+He was a quick run-getter in those days when there was no ODI concept.
+In the 1906 season, one of his prime highlights by scoring the fastest century before lunch in just 58 minutes against Victoria.

-He was the most consistent and brilliant batsman such a remarkable power in all conditions and grounds.
+He was the most consistent and brilliant batsman, such a remarkable power in all conditions and grounds.
 On his day, he can play an orthodox game at his own will to show his ability to make big scores.
 Trumper’s breakthrough season was in 1898-99 when he scored 873 runs with a healthy average of 62.35 with a top score of 292 not out.
-Trumper was never afraid of any treacherous surface combined effects of rain and sunshine.
+Trumper was never afraid of any treacherous surface, combined effects of rain and sunshine.
 He was capable to score runs on those surfaces by pulling good length balls.
 Hence, due to his class act, he visited England in 1899, 1902, 1905, and 1909.

 His health was bad for some time and could not survive Bright’s disease.
-Victor Trumper died on 28 June 1915 at Darlinghurst, Sydney, New South Wales just 37 years 238 days.
+Victor Trumper died on 28 June 1915 at Darlinghurst, Sydney, New South Wales, just 37 years 238 days.
 In 1913, a beneficial match was played between New South Wales and the Rest of Australia managed donations of nearly £3000.
-Victor Trumper funeral procession was one of the largest to ever seen in Sydney as more than 250,000 mourners lining the route.
+Victor Trumper’s funeral procession was one of the largest to ever seen in Sydney as more than 250,000 mourners lining the route.
 He was buried in Waverley Cemetery and survived by his wife Sarah, his son Victor Junior and daughter Nancy Victor.